apache/fury-site/docs/community/community.md

 * Create a [bug report](https://github.com/apache/incubator-fury/issues/new?assignees=&labels=bug&projects=&template=bug_report.yml) on issue tracker.
 * If possible, dive into the source code of fury, and submit a patch for the bug you reported, this helps ensure the bug will be fixed quickly.

+### Reporting a Vulnerability

+Apache Fury is a project of the [Apache Software Foundation](https://apache.org/) and follows the [ASF vulnerability handling process](https://apache.org/security/#vulnerability-handling).

+To report a new vulnerability you have discovered please follow the [ASF vulnerability reporting process](https://apache.org/security/#reporting-a-vulnerability), which explains how to send us details privately.

 ### Enhancement